KamranKeykhosravi/RIS-Enabled-SISO-Localization/README.md

 # RIS Enabled SISO Localization

 ## Paper
-This project is based on the paper "SISO RIS-Enabled Joint 3D Downlink Localizationand Synchronization".
+This project is based on the paper "SISO RIS-Enabled Joint 3D Downlink Localizationand Synchronization" that can be found on https://arxiv.org/abs/2011.02391 .

 ## Problem statement